-(a) Specify the approximate percentage of the annual SBT catch expected to be involved in transhipments each year.
+- (a) Specify the approximate percentage of the annual SBT catch expected to be involved in transhipments each year.
 Provide separate figures for transhipments in port and at sea.

-In 2009 fishing season, SBT catch is about 65% for transhipment at port, about 25% for transhipment at sea, and about 10% for landing at port.

-- (b) Describe the system to be used for controlling and monitoring transhipments in port.
+In 2011 fishing season, SBT catch is about 40% transshipment in designated foreign ports, about 43% transshipment at sea, and 17% direct landing in port by the authorized vessels. - (b) Describe the system to be used for controlling and monitoring transhipments in port.
 This should include details of: - i.
-Rules for designated foreign ports of transhipment for SBT and for prohibition of transhipment at other foreign ports:-

-According to Taiwan's Fisheries Regulation for fishing vessels fishing for southern bluefin tuna in three oceans (2010), FA has designated two foreign ports (Port Louis and Cape Town) for SBT in-port transhipment.
+Rules for designated foreign ports of transhipment for SBT and for prohibition of transhipment at other foreign ports:- - According to Taiwan's Fisheries Regulation for fishing vessels fishing for southern bluefin tuna in three oceans, FA has designated two foreign ports (Port Louis and Cape Town) for SBT in-port transhipment_since 2010. - ii.

-- ii.
 Port State inspections required for transhipments of SBT (include % coverage):- - Port Louis: For SBT or any catch landed/transhipped at port, fishers are required to apply for permit in advance of 2 days of landing/transhipment.
 When fishers apply for the permit of entering port, log books and records of the catch species and quantities on board shall be submitted to the authority of Mauritius for inspection. - Cape Town: For SBT catch landed/transhipped at port, catch monitoring form (CMF) and catch tagging form (CTF) are required to be provided before vessel enters port.
-The authority of South Africa will inspect the quantity of catch recorded in CMF and CTF consistent with log books, and the associated equipments/fishing documents, such as VMS and fisheries license etc..
+The authority of South Africa will inspect the quantity of catch recorded in CMF and CTF consistent with log books, and the associated equipments/fishing documents, such as VMS and fisheries license etc. - iii.
+Information sharing with designated port states:- - Port Louis: fishing vessel's information and records of the catch species and quantities on board - Cape Town: fishing vessel's information and catch monitoring form (CMF) /catch tagging form (CTF) - iv.
+Monitoring systems for recording the quantity of SBT transhipped:- v.
+Process for validating4 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):-